abe33/awesome_form/README.md

 For instance, a boolean field will be rendered using a partial named `_boolean` in the `app/views/awesome_form` directory (See below for further explanation on partials lookup).

-The same principles apply with form actions, each action is map to a partial file and eventually wrapped using a layout file.
+The same principles apply with form actions, each action is mapped to a partial file and eventually wrapped using a layout file.

 ### Usage